 - Logic requirement, which may be fulfilled by taking HPS 0611 or Philosophy 0500.

 - HPS 1653 Introduction to Philosophy of Science.
-The logic requirement should be completed before taking 1653.
+The logic requirement must be fulfilled before taking 1653.

 - HPS 1702 Junior/Senior Seminar for HPS Undergraduate Majors.
 HPS 1703 Writing Workshop for Undergraduate Major.
 This is a one-credit course that is taken in conjunction with HPS 1702.